msolters/hunter-gatherer/README.md

 gatherer -i -p problempod -c buggycontainer -m 50.0 -f 2
 ```

 Here's what will happen: Every `2` seconds, processes inside `problempod/buggycontainer` which are using more than `50.0%` memory will be `straced`.
 The results will end up in `strace-logs/<cmdname>-<pid>.log`.
-You can tail this file as it's written.
+You can tail these files as they're written.

 In more detail, what happens is: